verifyas/contract/README.md

    * Compiles the smart contracts.
    * Runs the migrations to deploy the contracts to the network.
 For testing purposes, we'll use a test network, in this case testrpc.
 Running on the main Ethereum network would be very slow and expensive.
    * Runs the tests against the smart contracts deployed on the network.

+## Contact

+If you need any help getting the smart contracts running on your computer, feel free to send a message to Richard Grannis-Vu on Basecamp or an email to rickygv@stanford.edu.